archbardinexile/BGCL/items.md

 *Wondrous item, rare.*

-While wearing this cape, you can use it to cast the ***Mirror Image*** spell as an action.
-This property of the cape can't be used again until the next dawn.
+While wearing this item, you can use it to cast the ***Mirror Image*** spell as an action.
+This property of the item can't be used again until the next dawn.

+### Resonite Pendant

+*Wondrous item, rare.*

+While wearing this item, you can use it to cast the ***Absorb Elements*** spell as a reaction.
+This property of the item can't be used again until the next dawn.

 ### Thunderflash Powder